khoaisohd/saifon/docs/general/routing.md

 ```

 ## Child routes
-We can add child routes if you need them, that is how we add `check-in-picker` child route for `hotel-search-form` route;
+That is how we add `check-in-picker` child route for `hotel-search-form` route
 ```JS
 {
   path: '/hotels',